 Starting a Business: Early Considerations

 3: Building a business requires patience.
 It can take a year to organize and start a new business, up to three years for that business to become profitable, and up to five years for it to become self-sustaining.

-Tip 4: Planning is critical.
+4: Planning is critical.
 It is essential to properly estimate the amount of capital needed to operate the business, including sufficient sustainable income for the owner for at least six months.
 Most experts consider writing a business plan to be an essential ingredient for success.
 In addition to helping you manage your cash flow by creating a budget, the business plan will serve to crystallize the concept of the business, helping you define how you will stand out from the crowd and find customers for your product or service.

-If, after reading this you are still undaunted, start writing that business plan and seek out as much professional advice as you can get.
+6: Seek out as much professional advice as you can get.